bnghiem18/cse15l-lab-reports/lab1report.md

 - No arguments:
   - Output:

-  - Working Directory:
+  - Working Directory: /home

-  - Output Reasoning:
+  - Output Reasoning: The terminal was waiting for an argument.
+When I typed "hi" and pressed enter, it just outputted "hi: and waited for more arguments.

   - Error?
+I don't think this is an error because cat is supposed to read files, so it would make sense that it is waiting for something to read and output.

 - Directory argument:
   - Output:

-  - Working Directory:
+  - Working Directory: /home

-  - Output Reasoning:
+  - Output Reasoning: There was an error message stating that lecture1 is a directory.

   - Error?
+There was an error message because lecture1 is a directory and the cat command reads through files, not directories.

 - File argument:
   - Output:

-  - Working Directory:
+  - Working Directory: /home/lecture1

-  - Output Reasoning:
+  - Output Reasoning: The terminal outputted everything that was written in the Hello.java file.

   - Error?
+There was no error.